lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 Deserialization Process:

-  1. Parse the ML-DSA seed, which is always a 64 byte seed for all parameter sets.
+  1. Parse the ML-KEM seed, which is always a 64 byte seed for all parameter sets.

      mlkemSeed = bytes[:64]